darleg/CA/Kirchhoff's Laws/README.md

 - Equation: $$\sum I_{in} = \sum I_{out}$$

 - Application: Used to analyze the current distribution in complex circuits.
-For example, at a node with three branches, if the currents entering are 𝐼
+For example, at a node with three branches, if the currents entering are 𝐼_1 and 𝐼_2, and the current leaving is
-1
- and
-𝐼
-2
-, and the current leaving is
 𝐼
 3
 , then